-Chronic fatigue syndrome (CFS)
+Chronic Fatigue Syndrome (CFS)

 Chronic fatigue syndrome (CFS) causes severe and persistent physical and mental exhaustion.
 It is known by other names, such as ME (myalgic encephalomyelitis), CFIDS (chronic fatigue immune dysfunction syndrome) and PVFS (post-viral fatigue syndrome).
-Around 250,000 people in the UK have chronic fatigue syndrome.
-It's most common in women and middle-aged adults, however children can also be affected.

 The tiredness felt as a result of chronic fatigue is not relieved by rest or sleep.
-For some people, symptoms are continuous, for other they fluctuate.
+For some people, symptoms are continuous, for others they fluctuate.
 The severity of the symptoms also varies between individuals.
 Those with mild symptoms are usually able to adapt and continue with most activities, however severe symptoms may leave an individual housebound.

 For those whose symptoms fluctuate, often the symptoms can be triggered by a stressful event or period.